drdelambre/drdelambre/README.md

-drdelambre
+drdelambre namespace
 ==========

-a repo for testing node modules
+This is a collection of modules that i've crafted over the years for making large frontend engineering projects a lot easier.